-The Company's income derives from practising certificate fees (PCF), other practitioner fees and regulated entities fees, and a contribution from the Chartered Institute of Legal Executives ("CILEX").
+The Company's income derives from practising certificate fees (PCF), including fees collected for practitioner and entity authorisation and renewal, application fees, and accreditation fees.
 Cost budgets are set in advance of each financial year, in order to determine the level of the fees which must be approved by the Legal Services Board.
-In 2021, CILEX was not required to provide funding to the Company for compensation fund arrangements (2020: £9,000).
+Since September 2021, whilst CILEX does not contribute to the compensation fund arrangements it has ringfenced £250,000 from its reserves as part of these arrangements.